Tigray Region: Sports

 Mekele City, Suhul Shire, and Adigrat University football clubs were Tigray-based clubs among the 14 clubs to participate in the Ethiopian Premier League in 2020/2021.
 However, due to the war, they were replaced by other clubs from the League one rank below the Ethiopian Premier League.

-Tigrayans are known for their good performance in circus and road cycling.
-For many years cyclists from this region have been dominant in Ethiopian cycle championships.
-Tsgabu Gebremaryam Grmay is one of the best Ethiopian cyclists and the first Ethiopian to participate in the Tour de France.
+Tigrayans are known for their good performance in road cycling.
+For many years cyclists from this region have been dominant in the Ethiopian national cycling championships.
+Tsgabu Grmay is one of the best Ethiopian cyclists and the first Ethiopian to participate in the Tour de France.

 Education

 At the regional level, the Tigray Education Bureau governs primary and secondary educational institutions.
 At the municipal level, there are approximately 300 school districts region-wide.